huanlui/chord-suggester/README.md

 4. [Model](https://github.com/huanlui/chord-suggester/blob/master/src/04%20-%20Model.ipynb).
 Trains an LSTM to predict the most probable chords after a given chord sequence.
 5. [Exporting model to Javascript](https://github.com/huanlui/chord-suggester/blob/master/src/05%20-%20Exporting%20model%20to%20Javascript.ipynb).
 Some utilities to export dictionaries from Python to Javascript.

-The rest of the notebooks (name starting with `DRAFT_`) have been used during the process to inspect data, explore different, options, etc. They do not have to be run, but can be interesting to see the development process.
+The rest of the notebooks (name starting with `DRAFT_`) have been used to inspect data, explore different approaches, etc. They do not have to be run, but they could be interesting to see the development process.

 ## Installing libraries

-The easiest way to execute this project is by installing the last version of [`Anaconda`](https://www.anaconda.com/distribution/), a distribution that contains most of the libraries used in this project.
+The easiest way to execute this project is by installing the last version of [`Anaconda`](https://www.anaconda.com/distribution/).
+Most libraries used by this project are included by this distribution.

-Once installed, there are three options:
+Once installed, there are three options to install the rest of required libraries:

 - Install only libraries not included in `Conda` (automatic way) by executing: